 Before deciding to approve a development plan, the responsible authority must consult with potentially affected parties.
-This must include direct notification of the development plan to all adjoining and adjacent landowners.
+This must include direct notification of the development plan to all adjoining and adjacent landowners, relevant agencies and authorities.

-The responsible authority must consider the views of all submitters prior to making a decision in respect to the development plan.
+The responsible authority must consider the views of all submitters, agencies and authorities prior to making a decision in respect to the development plan.